phuchaodo/phuchaodo.github.io/_posts/2024-01-27-step-by-step-for-writing-paper.md

 Systematic reviews are more structured and focused, while literature reviews are often broader and more narrative in nature.

-To write a comprehensive survey paper on a particular concept, follow these steps:
+9.To write a comprehensive survey paper on a particular concept, follow these steps:
 ======

 1. **Choose a topic**: Select a specific concept or research area that you want to explore in your survey paper[1].